-Mike’s well-done videos include screen shares and real-life examples of walkthroughs with his site, CreditTakeOff.com.
+Mike’s detailed hours of video includes screen shares and real-life examples of walkthroughs with his site, CreditTakeOff.com.
 He’s built several niche sites with these guidelines and recently had a day where he earned $700 with ads and sales from one site.
 Amazing!

 After each video, you’ll find yourself with a to-do checklist of items that need to be done.